-The Executive Director and any other administrator at the PAL Academy should possess leadership abilities and a comprehensive educational vision consistent with the school's mission and educational program.
+The Executive Director and any other administrator at the PAL Academy, should possess leadership abilities and a comprehensive educational vision consistent with the school's mission and educational program.
 In addition, the Head of Schools should possess skills in hiring and supervising excellent teachers, technological and data-analysis experience, and if possible, business experience.
 Experience in a school serving a high-risk population, including minority children in the inner city, is required.
+In addition to the qualifications listed in the charter, the Heads of School shall have a bachelor's degree and teaching experience, with an administrative credential and/or a graduate degree preferred.